amshashankk/Docker-Project/SECURITY.md

 ## Reporting a Vulnerability

-If you find any vulnerability in the project you can report it to us:
+If you find any vulnerability in the project you can report it to me:

-You can mail us: am.shashank01@gmail.com
+You can mail me: am.shashank01@gmail.com

-We will review your report if it finds to be true then we will fix the issue.
+I will review your report if it finds to be true then we will fix the issue.

-@Mantasha || @Shashank
+@Shashank